 River Road has reopened in Carmel despite the project not being completely finished.

-The city has completed its portion of reconstructing the road south of 146th Street into a two-lane boulevard and adding a roundabout at Cherry Creek Boulevard, but Duke Energy has not relocated some of its utility poles.
+The city has completed its portion of reconstructing the road between 146th Street and Community Drive into a two-lane boulevard and adding a roundabout at Cherry Creek Boulevard, but Duke Energy has not removed some of its utility poles.
 The Carmel Street Dept. on Jan.
 11 placed barricades around the poles to allow traffic to pass by.
 The speed limit in the area has also been lowered to 25 miles per hour.

 The project, which began in August 2017, was expected to be complete in the fall.